New Independent Fundamental Baptist Movement: History

 The New IFB was formed by Anderson and other Baptist pastors in an attempt to revive what they perceived older independent Baptist churches once represented.

 Steven L. Anderson, the founder of the New IFB movement.

-A split in the New IFB occurred in January 2019, after Donnie Romero, pastor at Stedfast Baptist Church-Fort Worth (SBC), resigned after it was revealed he had hired prostitutes, smoked marijuana and gambled.
-Adam Fannin, the lead preacher at SBC's Jacksonville satellite campus, refused to acknowledge the authority of Jonathan Shelley, another Texas New IFB pastor who took over SBC–Fort Worth following Romero's resignation.
-Anderson, Fannin and Shelley traded accusations of financial wrongdoing and running a cult.
-Fannin was later ejected as the lead preacher of SBC-Jax.
+A split in the New IFB occurred in January 2019 after Donnie Romero, pastor of Stedfast Baptist Church (SBC) in Fort Worth, Texas, resigned after it was revealed he had hired prostitutes, smoked marijuana, and gambled.
+Adam Fannin, the head pastor at SBC's satellite campus in Jacksonville, Florida, refused to acknowledge the authority of Jonathan Shelley, another New IFB pastor who took over SBC in Fort Worth following Romero's resignation.
+Anderson, Fannin, and Shelley traded accusations of financial wrongdoing and running a cult.
+Fannin was later ejected as the head pastor of the Jacksonville campus.
+After his ejection, Shelly preached a sermon entitled "Beware the Leven of Adam Fannin," criticizing the perceived wrongdoings of Fannin.

-In 2021, the NIFB-affiliated First Works Baptist Church in El Monte, California, was bombed with an improvised explosive device.
+In 2021, the New IFB-affiliated First Works Baptist Church in El Monte, California, was bombed with an improvised explosive device.
 The explosion caused property damage but no injuries or deaths.
-First Works had previously been the site of protests by activists opposed to its anti-LGBTQ teachings, but police reported there was no evidence linking the protesters to the bombing.
+First Works Baptist Church had previously been the site of protests by activists opposed to its anti-LGBTQ teachings, but police reported there was no evidence linking the protesters to the bombing.

-Auckland, New Zealand, New IFB pastor Logan Robertson was deported from Australia in July 2018 after being accused of harassing Muslims at two Brisbane mosques.
+New IFB pastor Logan Robertson was deported from Australia back to his home country of New Zealand in July 2018 after being accused of harassing Muslims at two Brisbane mosques.
 Robertson had previously stated that gay people should be shot and New Zealand prime minister Jacinda Ardern should "go home and get in the kitchen".
+Due to his deportation, Robertson's home church, Westcity Bible Baptist Church in Auckland, New Zealand, shuttered its doors and ceased operations, forcing Robertson to relocate to another New IFB church in the Philippines before resettling in New Zealand again.

-In 2021, Tarrant County, Texas, preacher Dillon Awes advocated in a sermon that "every single homosexual" in America be lined up against a wall and shot in the back of the head.
-This led to calls to evict Stedfast Baptist Church from its location at a strip mall in Watauga, Texas.
-Landlord Cody Johnson later agreed not to evict Stedfast Baptist from the Watauga location after communicating with Stedfast's lawyer.
+In a 2021 sermon entitled "Why We Won't Shut Up," Pastor Dillon Awes advocated in a sermon that "every single homosexual" in America be lined up against a wall and shot in the back of the head.
+This led to calls to evict SBC from its location at a strip mall in Watauga, Texas.
+Cody Johnson, the landlord of the property SBC was renting, later agreed not to evict SBC from the Watauga location after communicating with SBC's legal representation.

-In 2024, multiple children of Steven Anderson claimed that they had been abused both emotionally and physically, including beatings with electrical cords and coverup from the New IFB.
-This caused many churches including Hold Fast Baptist Church pastored by David Berzins, one of his oldest allies to separate from the New IFB.
+In 2024, several of Anderson's children publicly alleged emotional and physical abuse within the family home, including routine beatings with electrical cords.
+The claims spread widely across social media and independent reports, leading to scrutiny of Anderson's leadership and prompting several congregations to separate from the New IFB.
+Notably, Stronghold Baptist Church in Norcross, Georgia—pastored by longtime ally David Berzins—announced its departure.